 Dr Ong Kee Leong is a fellowship-trained senior consultant orthopaedic surgeon who specializes in knee surgeries, particularly ACL reconstruction surgery.
 He has been registered with the Singapore Medical Council as a specialist in Orthopaedic Surgery since 2011.Book Appointment

-Active adults who are involved in sports or jobs that require pivoting, turning or hard-cutting, as well as heavy manual work, are encouraged to consider surgical treatment.
+Active adults who are involved in sports or jobs that require pivoting, turning or hard-cutting, as well as heavy manual work, are encouraged to consider surgical treatment if you have a torn acl.
 This includes older patients who have previously been excluded from consideration for ACL surgery.
 The level of activity, not age, usually determines if surgical intervention should be considered.

 Unfortunately, most ACL injuries cannot heal on their own or with non-surgical treatment.
 Left untreated, patients may experience secondary injury to their knee due to its instability.